-We believe investors benefit from public transparency from companies on their diversity, equity and inclusion data management and analytics which provide better insight into the profile of the workforce.
+Workforce DEI: We believe investors benefit from public transparency from companies on their DEI data management and analytics which provide better insight into the profile of the workforce.
 We support corporate disclosure, where legally permissible, on information related to inclusion and workforce diversity across several characteristics and metrics; the treatment of staff across the recruitment, retention, development and promotion of employee lifecycle, and how this is broken down across different characteristics and identities.
-We believe the disclosure of outcome-based metrics allows shareholders to better assess the effectiveness of a company's diversity, equity and inclusion programmes and whether companies are on track to meet their stated goals.
+We believe the disclosure of outcome-based metrics allows shareholders to better assess the effectiveness of a company's DEI programmes and whether or not companies are on track to meet their stated goals.